 What is a Plasma Anti-Glare Filter?

-A Plasma Anti-Glare Filter is worth it if you have a window in your room.
+A plasma anti-glare filter is worth it if you have a window in your room.
 It will reduce the reflection of the light on it.
-If you are watching your TV in a black room, you do not need it.
+If you are watching your TV in a dark room, you do not need it.

 The following pictures compare a plasma with an anti-glare filter, one without and an LED television.
 As you can see, a normal plasma is almost as reflective as a mirror.
 The filter does a good job at both diffusing the light and reducing it.